 Using too many class components when it is unnecessary can have negative effects on performance, readability, maintenance, and testing.

 PubNub specializes in enabling developers to build fully-featured chat solutions, so it makes sense that we have created a comprehensive library UI and chat React Components to ensure an easier building experience and faster time to market for developers who build with us.
-These components are now available as a beta release, so if you'd like to be a tester and have the opportunity to provide feedback, check out this recent blog post for more detailed descriptions of the implementation process, along with best practices.
+These components are now available as a beta release, so if you'd like to be a tester and have the opportunity to provide feedback, check out our docs for more detailed descriptions of the implementation process, along with best practices.

 Working with PubNub and using our pre-built components will significantly save you dev time, money, and labor, all while making it easier to scale and grow your application.
 There’s no need to build additional components or basic architecture, when we’ve already done the work for your React application needs.